 - Mobile app encryption,

-- VPN (virtual private network), etc.
+- Most VPNs (virtual private network), etc.

 Many government agencies, including the National Security Agency (NSA), rely on the AES encryption algorithm to protect their sensitive information.